Prem-Neupane/Np_clz_project/README.md

-    on terminal by going inside the project folder using cd /var/www/html/project_name
+    on terminal by going inside the project folder using cd /var/www/html/project_name or correct the path. and continue to step 4.

 7. then go to mysql and create a database , give name as in .env file then